kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 #### Story 1: Distributed Workload

-The user would create a PDB targeting the worker pods, setting the new flag:

-An engineer is running distributed ML training jobs using the `Workload` object.
+An ML engineer is running distributed training jobs using `Workload` API.
 The `Workload` defines a `PodGroup` named `worker` with `replicas: 10` and `policy.gang.minCount: 8`.
-This means the job requires 10 replicas, and each replica consists of 8 pods.
+This means the job has 10 replicas, each consisting of at least 8 pods.

 To protect this long-running job from voluntary disruptions (like node drains), the user wants to ensure at least 9 of the 10 worker groups remain available.

-The user would create a standard PDB targeting the worker pods:
+This user would create a PDB targeting the worker pods:

 ```yaml
 apiVersion: policy/v1